The mighty Mizen Head in Cork is one of Ireland’s most iconic attractions and a visit here is one of the most popular things to do in West Cork.

 2. Barleycove Beach

 Located in a sheltered bay between Mizen Head and the Lyroe Peninsula, the gorgeous sweep and sand dunes of Barleycove Beach were actually created by an 18th century tsunami!
 Relax on the golden sands, go for a walk along the glorious coast or grab a serious feed at the nearby Beach Bar.
-Barleycove’s a cracking spot to spend an easy afternoon (with a great story behind it too).
+There’s a reason this is one of the best beaches in West Cork

 Not only is Cape Clear Island Ireland’s southernmost inhabited island, it’s also an official Gaeltacht area with its own unique identity.
 Reachable by ferry from Baltimore and Schull, you’ll be treated to a splendid view of the rugged coastline and – if you’re lucky – some whales or dolphins along the way!
-There’s a number of fascinating archaeological sites once you reach land – look out especially for the spectacular 12th century ruins of St Kieran’s Church.
+Some other nearby islands include Bere Island, Sherkin Island and Whiddy Island.